Jisoo: Impact

 Jisoo was ranked as the 10th most popular K-pop idol in 2018 and 17th in 2019 in annual surveys conducted by Gallup Korea.
 In 2019, she was ranked as the sixth most popular female K-pop idol in a survey of soldiers doing mandatory military service in South Korea.
 During the same year, Jisoo was the only one of two Korean singers added on the BoF 500 list, a "definitive professional index" of people shaping the $2.4 trillion fashion industry.
-In December 2022, Time recognized Jisoo as the most-followed Korean actress on Instagram, with over 66 million followers at the time.
-She is also the fourth most-followed K-pop idol behind bandmates Lisa, Jennie and Rosé, achieving 79.5 million followers on the platform as of October 2024.
+In December 2022, Time recognized her as the most-followed Korean actress on Instagram, with over 66 million followers at the time.
+She is also the fourth most-followed K-pop idol behind her bandmates Lisa, Jennie and Rosé, achieving 79.5 million followers on the platform as of October 2024.

 Jisoo was included in the ranking for the top ten celebrities and influencers leading the world of cosmetics for the first five months of 2020.
-Women's Wear Daily, a fashion industry trade journal, revealed that Jisoo led the ranking in average engagement per post, followed by Rihanna and Kylie Jenner.
+Women's Wear Daily, a fashion industry trade journal, revealed that she led the ranking in average engagement per post, followed by Rihanna and Kylie Jenner.
 She placed 7th in the overall ranking despite having the fewest posts at just 12 in total.
 Jisoo was the only East Asian on the list.

-Jisoo ranked first in the girl group's personal brand reputation list created by Korea Enterprise Research Institute, which analyzed data from brands and online consumers habits to measure those with significant impact on brand consumption and interest.
+Jisoo ranked first in the girl group's personal brand reputation list created by the Korea Enterprise Research Institute, which analyzed data from brands and online consumers habits to measure those with significant impact on brand consumption and interest.
 Director of the Korean Language Research Institute Seong-sun Lim noted the Korean wave in the global community was rapidly destroying the conventional Western cultural dominance, naming Jisoo and Jungkook as standards for world beauty over actors Olivia Hussey and James Dean.

 In 2020, Dior's increase in sales during the COVID-19 pandemic in South Korea was also attributed to a marketing campaign with Korean pop singers, including Jisoo.
 She appeared in promotions for Dior's new Bobby bag alongside other prominent influencers such as Chiara Ferragni and Kat Graham.
 At the brand's Spring/Summer 2021 collection showcase, Jisoo garnered attention as a Korean representative.
-Her attendance at the showcase earned Dior its highest rated post, with average 33% MIV, (Note: Media Impact Value is a proprietary algorithm developed by Launchmetrics to measure the impact of placements and mentions across different voices in the Fashion, Luxury, and Cosmetics (FLC) industry.) since its Fall 2020 show.
+Her attendance at the showcase earned Dior its highest rated post, with average 33% media impact value (MIV), (Note: Media Impact Value is a proprietary algorithm developed by Launchmetrics to measure the impact of placements and mentions across different voices in the Fashion, Luxury, and Cosmetics (FLC) industry.) since its Fall 2020 show.
 In March 2021, creative director Maria Grazia Chiuri revealed that Dior's Autumn/Winter 2021 collection was inspired by Jisoo.
 It was also revealed that one of ten shades of Dior Addict Lip Glow lip balm, #025 Seoul Scarlet, was inspired by Korean women such as Jisoo.